tru-ID/sim-card-auth-android/Android-PhoneCheck.md

 **TODO: add video of app in action**

 Congratulations!
-You've finished PhoneCheck Tutorial for Android.
+You've finished **SIM Card Based Mobile Authentication for Android** Tutorial.
 You can continue to play with and adjust the code you've developed here, or check out the Next Steps below.